robcarver17/skipperman/docs/ideas.md

 - import a set of members from WA to populate a list of cadets or volunteers
 - allocate and maintain colour groups (CW)
 - print spotter sheets (CW and racing events)
-- maintain and report on tickets for gala dinner (CW)
+- maintain and report on tickets for gala dinner, include additional gala dinner invites eg sponsors, plus ones (CW)
 - maintain and report on wristbands (CW)
 - create a report of cadets and their ages for fancy dress (CW)
 - create a report of cadets